Vaclav Havel A Life in Brief

 When I came to Prague in June 1996, the Czech Republic had only been in existence for three and a half years and Vaclav Havel was still in his first term as Czech President.
 I was not really up on politics and central European History at that time but I learned fast and I learned about Vaclav Havel.

-Born 1936 into a family considered both entrepreneurial and intellectual it was hardly surprising that Vaclav Havel grew up surrounded by radical ideas, challenging the status quo with his grandfather having been a Czechoslovak Ambassador and well-known journalist.
-Havel would have been aware of Edvard Benes and the 1948 Communist Coup D’Etat.
-Shortly after, he became aware of the limitation in his options as young as fourteen.
-In the early stages of the Communist regime, given his “Capitalist” family history, he was denied access to higher education in Prague.
+Born 1936 into a family considered both entrepreneurial and intellectual it was hardly surprising that Vaclav Havel grew up surrounded by radical ideas challenging the status quo with his grandfather having been a Czechoslovak Ambassador and well known journalist.
+Havel was 11 years old at the time of the 1948 Communist Coup orchestrated by one of his presidential predecessors i.e. Klement Gottwald.
+By the age of fourteen he would have realised that he would suffer discrimination as in the early stages of the Communist regime, given his “Capitalist” family history, he was denied access to higher education in Prague.
 By 1954 aged 18, Vaclav Havel had completed a four year apprenticeship and also got his secondary education certificate via night school but without any option of a Humanities degree he was forced to enroll in an Economics degree which he dropped out of after two years.
-By 1959 aged 23 and needing to earn his way, Vaclav Havel embarked on his first love and became a stagehand at the ABC Theatre.
+By 1959 aged 22 and needing to earn his way, Vaclav Havel embarked on his first love and became a stagehand at the ABC Theatre.

 By 1963 Havel had begun writing and a succession of plays published between 1963 and 1968 (he married in 1964) raised his profile both in Prague and also in New York where his critically acclaimed play “the Memorandum” was performed.
 Vaclav Havel rode the reformist wave of early 1968 and his essays, poems and plays were all used to encourage the general population to strive for a less restrictive form of government.
 During the military invasion after August 20th, Havel went to the northern town of Liberec where he broadcast a resistance narrative via Radio Free Czechoslovakia.